dijksterhuis/password-checker/README.md

 # password-checker-api

-API to check user passwords against known commonly used passwords (e.g. qwerty123).
-Only for testing purposes.
+- API to check user passwords against known commonly used passwords (e.g. qwerty123).
+- Only for testing purposes.
 Please don't use for any other (nefarious) actions.
-TODOs - expose local unix machine to conections OR deploy to cloud (AWS/Azure)
+- TODO: expose local unix machine to conections OR deploy to cloud (AWS/Azure)

 ### Usage